bias-mia/bias-mia.github.io/_rooms/room-a.md

 name: Room A
 ---

-A short way description on how to find the room
+To be announced shortly - somewhere on the Uni Bern campus.